AriAlanPR/GameCoronaTec/README.md

 &emsp;*content...*
 <br>
 `end`

-Also **Lua** basic types that should be concerned for our purposes are:
-* nil — equivalent to *null* in other programming languages, means absence of type and value.
-* boolean — the type of the values false and true.
-Both nil and false make a condition false; any other value makes it true.
-* number — represents real (double-precision floating-point) numbers.
-* string — represents arrays of characters.
-Lua is 8-bit clean: strings can contain any 8-bit character, including embedded zeros.
-* function — Methods that return a value.
-* table — the sole data structuring mechanism in Lua, Tables are objects.
-They implement associative arrays, meaning that arrays can be indexed not only with numbers, but with any value except nil, also they can be heterogeneous, meaning that they can contain diferent elements with different data types.

 **Note:** *Tables can´t contain nil values, in particular, because functions are first-class values, table fields can contain functions.
 Thus tables can also carry methods.*